IN SIMPLE ENGLISH

 We manage our records by:-

-Not giving a reference about a current or ex staff member without first checking that they are happy for you to do so.
+- not giving a reference about a current or ex staff member without first checking that they are happy for us to do so

 To ensure its processing of data is lawful, fair and transparent, the Charity shall maintain a Register of Systems.